 You need 1 person you can trust who can show you how everything in your business is connected, and which areas to prioritise first.

-From there, you want to measure the conversion rate from those contacts to people who are engaged; people who have actively asked you to give them a proposal about how you can help them.
-That might be nine or ten out of ten contacts that come in want a proposal from you, maybe it’s one out of ten.
+From there, you want to measure the conversion rate from those contacts to people who are engaged and these are the people who have actively asked you to give them a proposal about how you can help them.
+That might be nine or ten out of ten contacts that come in want a proposal from you or maybe it’s one out of ten.
 Again, at this stage, we’re not looking for good or bad, we just want to know what your figures are.

-The third is then the conversion rate from that engaged prospect into people who buy, who become a client or customer of your business.
-You can keep track of those, you can then start to identify where there are key opportunities to improve those numbers.
-For example, if for every ten contacts you have come in, nine of them get engaged to want a proposal but only one of them becomes a client, you know you need to focus more on your sales skills.
+The third is then the conversion rate from that engaged prospect into people who buy and who becomes a client or customer of your business.
+You can keep track of those and you can then start to identify where there are key opportunities to improve those numbers.
+For example, if for every ten contacts you have come in and nine of them get engaged to want a proposal but only one of them becomes a client, you know you need to focus more on your sales skills.
 You’re sitting in front of somebody, how do you convert them?
 Conversely, if you’ve got ten contacts who come in, only one ask for a proposal but a hundred percent of the people who get a proposal by, your scale sales skills are probably great but obviously somewhere your brand promise is not engaging with those people who come on board.

 Want to learn more about how this can apply to your business?
 It costs nothing to chat:

 - Email me email@example.com (I read them all)